wg-osr/walkerga.github.io/class/sp_goblins.md

 Because goblins eat trash, you only eat as much rations as one humanoid.
 When performing basic unskilled labor, like digging a trench or carrying buckets, you count as as many people as your HP, but you give up after 1 hour.
 You can occupy a space as big as 10 square feet.

 ## Goblin Boss
 One goblin in the swarm has earned a name.
-Once per encounter, for one round, the named goblin can do something different than the other Many Goblins, including using items that not all your goblins have.
 Give it a name and a short description.

-If you die, each goblin boss survives as a hireling, until you find more goblins and recombine into many goblins.

-## Many Scrappy Things
-You always have one scrappy [random object](http://tenfootpolemic.blogspot.com/2014/01/200-failed-medieval-careers.html) accessible that only you can use.
-However, it's different every time you enter a new room, have an encounter, or rest.
-It's worthless.
+Once per encounter, the named goblin can do something different than the Many Goblins, giving you an extra turn.
+Each Goblin boss comes equiped with a different [random object](http://tenfootpolemic.blogspot.com/2014/01/200-failed-medieval-careers.html) each battle.

+## Loose Gang
+When not in battle, you cannot lose more than 1 HP at a time.
+In battle, you count as adjacent to all allies and enemies at all time.